How to Grow Peanuts: Complete Guide & Tips for Hot Climates

 - Raised beds make harvesting peanuts easier and protect them from pests like gophers and moles.

 Peanuts generally take about 120–150 days from planting to harvest.
-In Arizona, peanuts planted in March or April are typically ready by late summer or early fall.
 Peanuts are ready to harvest when the leaves begin to yellow, usually around 4–5 months after planting.
+When you see the leaves start to yellow, dig down and see if the peanuts are fully formed.
+If they aren’t, leave them in the ground longer to develop.

-To harvest, loosen the soil around the plant carefully and lift it out, shaking off excess dirt.
+To harvest, carefully loosen the soil around the plant, lift it out, and shake off excess dirt.
+Try to harvest leaving the peanuts attached to the plant.
+Don’t remove the peanuts from the plant after harvesting.
 Allow peanuts to dry on the plant for 2–3 weeks in a dry, shaded area.

 Wait!
 Don’t remove the peanuts from the plant after harvesting.
 Let them stay attached until fully dry (2-3 weeks).
 This improves flavor and extends storage life.